 The Graduate Program in Germanic Studies at UBC integrates a large scope of thematic and theoretical research areas.
-Students are guided by faculty whose teaching and research cover the full range of German literature and culture from medieval to the present.
-Course offerings comprise approaches from historical, cultural, media, performance and gender studies.
-The program's structure encourages students to develop their individual focus of study and research.
-Students have the opportunity to develop a comprehensive knowledge of German literary texts in their aesthetic, social, political, (inter-)cultural, and historical dimensions.
-They will learn how to apply a variety of critical methods and theories to the study of literary texts, refine literary sensibilities, analytical skills and conceptual abilities.
-We offer professional development opportunities such as Teaching and Research Assistantships.
+Students are guided by faculty whose teaching and research cover a wide range of German literature, film, and culture.
+Course offerings feature approaches grounded in varied theories and disciplinary perspectives.
+Our courses engage with, for example, literature, film, culture, and media.
+The program's structure encourages students to develop their individual focus of study and research in consultation with faculty.
+Students have the opportunity to develop a comprehensive knowledge of German literary and cultural works in their aesthetic, social, political, cultural, and historical dimensions.
+They learn how to apply a variety of critical methods and theories to the study of cultural texts, while developing skills that are applicable to many career paths.

 What makes the program unique?

 Our graduate programs are situated in a thriving comparative department, which houses programs that concentrate on German, Scandinavian, and Slavic studies.
 Our departmental structure and the format of the degree encourage students to pursue their work in Germanic Studies with an interdisciplinary and transcultural approach.

 Within our small department, our faculty, whose expertise lies in all areas of German, Scandinavian, and Slavic studies, including queer and gender/sexuality studies, film and media studies, literary studies, and second language acquisition, prepare students for their future endeavours and support them with a range of professional development opportunities.
 The small size of our program guarantees individualized attention from advisors and other graduate faculty members.

 Contact the program

 Admission Information & Requirements